IoT: Needs no Introduction

 In 2016, DDoS attacks were becoming high, mostly affecting IoT devices.
 Heard of the 2016 IoT Botnet attacks, which virtually brought down the internet?
-Or, the more recent Silex malware that’s attacking the firmware of IoT devices, which are Linux-based?
-Gartner research predicts 25% of network attacks to involve IoT and estimates IoT security spending to touch $547 million in 2018 and more in 2019.
+Or, is the more recent Silex malware that’s attacking the firmware of IoT devices, which are Linux-based?
+Gartner’s research predicts 25% of network attacks to involve IoT and estimates IoT security spending to touch $547 million in 2018 and more in 2019.

 IoT Security Protocols: Looking Closely at Them

 So how’s IoT security being addressed?
 IoT is spinning off a host of developments in network and communication protocols, designed to make internet traffic easier and less risky.
 Since IoT functions on a number of low power devices, security threats must be identified, addressed and mitigated by using secure communication and data transfer protocols.

 IOT devices must be lightweight and hence emerging transfer protocols such as MQTT and CoAP are replacing the traditional HTTP protocol.
 However, these are just data transfer protocols, which were written without considering network security.

 According to a research paper on “TLS and Energy Consumption on a Mobile Device” (Miranda, Pedro et al), secure communications are achieved by employing security protocols, which are based on cryptographic algorithms.